cloudwatt/applications/application-mycloudmanager/README-EN.md

 You must indicate the type [(standard ou performant)](https://www.cloudwatt.com/fr/produits/stockage-bloc/) and the size of the block volume that will be attached to your stack via the `volume_size` parameter.

 Finally , you can set a number of nodes to distribute the load.
 By default, MyCloudManager will be deployed on 1 instance *master* and 1 *slave* node.
-At maximum, MyCloudManager Beta deploy on one instance *master* and 3 *slave* node.
+At maximum, MyCloudManager Beta can be deployed on 1 instance *master* and 3 *slave* node.

-Press **LANCER**.
+Press **DEPLOY**.

-The **1-click** handles launch the necessary calls on Cloudwatt API :
+The **1-click** handles the launch of the necessary calls on Cloudwatt API :

 * Start an instance based on CoreOS,
 * Create and attach a block volume standard or performed as you want,
 * Start the **toolbox** container,
 * Start the **SkyDNS** container

 The stack is created automatically.
-You can see the progression clicking on its name which will take you to the Horizon console.
+You can see its progression by clicking on its name which will take you to the Horizon console.
 When all modules become "green", the creation is finished.

 Wait **5 minutes** that the entire stack is available.